NabinAdhikari674/Transcript-Generator-Using-Mozilla-DeepSpeech-Models/README.md

 This is a Transcript Generator using Mozilla DeepSpeech pre-trained Models.
 The Deepspeech version is 0.9.1.
-The Docs for it can be found here : https://deepspeech.readthedocs.io/ Many Thanks to AutoSub : https://github.com/abhirooptalasila/AutoSub/tree/master/autosub
+The Docs for it can be found here : https://deepspeech.readthedocs.io/

+>Many Thanks to abhirooptalasila for AutoSub : https://github.com/abhirooptalasila/AutoSub/tree/master/autosub

 The pre-trained models can be found and be downloaded here : https://deepspeech.readthedocs.io/en/v0.9.1/USING.html#getting-the-pre-trained-model